Configuring Solace OpenMAMA Bridges

 Each of these client authentication schemes require explicit input for related session properties to successfully authenticate a client.
 For more information, refer to Client Authentication Properties.

-SESSION_HOST property is required to indicate the host message broker to connect or reconnect the Session to.
+SESSION_HOST property is required to indicate the host event broker to connect or reconnect the Session to.
 A host entry is composed of the following:

 Protocol is the protocol used for the transport channel.
 The valid values are: